kannans89/graphql-learning/10.Query/query.md

 ```

-step 4: Modify the **resolvers.js**  to add field college for student resolver object.
-The college field internally fetches data from the collection of colleges by passing in the collegeId.
+#### Step 4: Modify the **resolvers.js**

-The college resolver function will execute for each student object returned from the server.
+- We need to add a `college` resolver function  as below.
+The college resolver function will be executed for each student object returned.The `root` parameter of resolver in this case will contain student.

 ```javascript
 const Student={